browserengineering/book/book/invalidation.md

 ===========================

-Unfortunately, in the process of adding invalidation, we have inadvertantly broken smooth animations.
+Unfortunately, in the process of adding invalidation, we have inadvertently broken smooth animations.
 Here's the basic issue: suppose an element's `opacity` or `transform` property changes, for example through JavaScript.
 That property isn't layout-inducing, so it _should_ be animated entirely through compositing.
 However, changing